What are the signs and symptoms of a pesticide poisoning?

 There are two kinds of illnesses or injuries caused by pesticides.
 Some symptoms only appear after the person has been poisoned and include headaches and nausea.
-Some other symptoms, like fainting and vomiting will occur for contact with more hazardous pesticides.
+Some other symptoms, like fainting and vomiting will occur upon contact with more hazardous pesticides.

 External irritation can cause redness, blisters, rash, or even burns on the skin, swelling and a stinging sensation.
 It can cause burns in eyes, nose, mouth, and throat too.